kylestetz/CLNDR/README.md

   // when days from adjacent months are clicked, switch the current month.
   // fires nextMonth/previousMonth/onMonthChange click callbacks. defaults to false.
   adjacentDaysChangeMonth: false,
+  // always make the calendar six rows tall (42 days) so that every month has a
+  // consistent height. defaults to 'false'.
+  forceSixRows: false,

   // anything you want access to in your template
   extras: { }